 Founded in 1881, Hannibal Square in Winter Park -- named for the ancient African general -- was home to black families who worked as laborers for the white residents of Winter Park (named for its establishment as a destination for wealthy Northerners looking to escape to warmer climes), the railroad or the service industry that catered to visitors.

 In the 1990s, Hannibal Square became a magnet for developers who saw opportunity in its prime Winter Park location.
 Although the area always had a business district, the shops, restaurants and apartments now on New England Avenue differ in character from the places that occupied the strip for most of its existence.

-Instead of the black-owned barbershops, banks, grocery stores, theaters, churches and an elementary school that once occupied the street, visitors today encounter boutique shopping, spas, salons and upscale eateries with outdoor seating, such as Dexter’s, an American-style bistro with three Orlando locations.
+Instead of the black-owned barbershops, banks, grocery stores, theaters, churches and an elementary school that once occupied the street, visitors today encounter boutique shopping, spas, salons and upscale eateries with outdoor seating.

 Although the new businesses and luxury apartments infused energy and economic growth in an economically depressed area, longtime residents worried about the potential loss of the community’s heritage.

 “When you gentrify, something has to be forsaken,” said Fairolyn Livingston, the Heritage Center manager and Winter Park historian who worked with Crealde’ photographer Peter Schreyer to develop the photography exhibit.
 “Gentrifiers often consider the people living there as the weakest link.”

 The Heritage Center, staffed mostly by west Winter Park residents, was just one response.
 The city also helped establish the Hannibal Square Community Land Trust in 2004 to help low- and moderate-income families live in west Winter Park through a model that keeps ownership of the land with the municipality, while allowing buyers to own the home.